AWS S3

 Receive S3 object notifications as webhooks and upload webhook data to S3 buckets using Webhook Relay service connections.

-Connect Webhook Relay to Amazon S3 to receive object notifications as webhooks (input) or store incoming webhook data as S3 objects (output).
+Connect Webhook Relay to Amazon S3 to store incoming webhook data as S3 objects (output).

 Prerequisites